 You create a video using a platform where you directly interact with viewers, such as Instagram Stories, where viewers answer your questions, ask you questions, vote in polls, answer trivia questions or submit user generated content.
 The interaction is incorporated into the video.
 Your linear, live video includes a call to action for viewers to participate in the video content using tools like QR codes or text messages to participate in segments or the overall video.
 The interaction is incorporated into the live video.
 Your live or on-demand video allows viewers to determine what they see next through specific interactions.
 The interaction could also determine what the content creator does next related to the production for example, creating an alternate ending to the video content.
+Entry time limit: 30 minutes.

 NEWS CONTENT News content categories are intended for journalistic material produced by news departments within television stations, newspapers or online news reporting entities.
 The person, typically the producer, who determines the overall tone, structure, look, sound, and mission of the content should be the primary entrant for these categories.
-Please refer to the glossary definition of Producer on page 45.
+Please refer to the glossary definition of Producer on page 53.
 Qualified others may be eligible if their contributions are significant to the entry's award-worthiness.
 Crafts people should submit in the appropriate craft category.
+Managers, News Directors, clients and supervisory personnel are typically not considered eligible but may petition to be included if they actively participated in, and their work significantly contributed to, the creative process of the video content being submitted.
 Submitters who created work as part of media pool coverage can only enter their material once and must clearly identify their contributions on the entry.
-For single News entries, the entry submission length must not exceed 15 minutes.
+For single News entries, there is no limit on the length of the original piece/report.
+However, the entry submission length must not exceed 15 minutes.
+If the single report exceeds 15 minutes, entrant may submit up to 3 excerpts from the report to bring the entry within the specified category time limit.
 Multi-part News series entries are eligible and must include a minimum of two (2) but no more than five (5) separate reports from the series.
 Total submission time limit for News series entries may not exceed 15 minutes.
 NOTE: One (1) second of black must be inserted between elements of a series entry or between excerpts if the original video has been edited to fit the entry time limit for the category.
 NEWSCASTS & NEWS PROGRAMS For excellence in a regularly scheduled newscast.
 Entry will be judged on overall content, presentation, enterprise, writing, format, teases, etc. Post edits are not permitted except for the removal of commercials.
 For newscasts and news specials that exceed the specified category time limit, entrant may submit up to 3 excerpts.
-200. Morning Newscast - airs between 4am to 11 am Entry Time Limit: 30 minutes.
+201. Morning Newscast - airs between 4am to 11 am Entry Time Limit: 30 minutes.

-- A. Larger Markets (1-49) (Bilingual Category) - B. Medium Markets (50+) 201.
+- a.
+Larger Markets (1-49) (Bilingual Category) - b.
+Medium Markets (50+) 202.
 Daytime Newscast - airs between 11am to 4 pm (Bilingual Category) Entry Time Limit: 30 minutes.

-202. Evening Newscast -airs between 4pm to Midnight Entry Time Limit: 30 minutes.
+203. Evening Newscast -airs between 4pm to Midnight Entry Time Limit: 30 minutes.